gaurav-uk2001/My_Portfolio/README.md

 ## Features

 - Clean, Simple and Modern UI Design.
-- Uses No CSS or JavaScript Frameworks or libraries as dependencies.
+- Uses CSS & JavaScript Frameworks or libraries as dependencies.
 - Built with only HTML, CSS and a bit of JavaScript 🔨.
 - Well Organized Documentation.
 - Keyboard support.